itayperry/search-files-in-directory/README.md

 ## Example: node search.js html user

-This would search all the js files that contain the string 'user' (the search is case-insensitive).
+This would search all the html files that contain the string 'user' (the search is case-insensitive).